-Note - All participants in all core and non-core programs who are in an education or training program are included in this indicator (excluding those that exited with an exclusionary exit, as listed in TEGL 10-16, Change 1, Attachment 2 (PDF), or NDWG participants who ONLY received disaster relief employment) regardless of employment or education status at program entry.
+Note - With the exception of those that exited with an exclusionary exit or NDWG participants who ONLY received disaster relief employment, all participants in all core and non-core programs who are in an education or training program are included in this indicator regardless of employment or education status at program entry.

-For resources regarding this performance indicator, please see Attachment 2 Measurable Skill Gains Decision Path (PDF) and TEGL 10-16, Change 1, Attachment 10 (PDF).
+For resources regarding this performance indicator, please see Attachment 2, Measurable Skill Gains Decision Path (PDF).